 Besides using heating, there are other simpler, cheaper and more environmentally friendly strategies that can be used to maintain a comfortable temperature in the home.
 These include insulating your home and cutting out drafts.
 Further information and advice are available free from the environment centre (02380 336 172).

 Sources of heat loss from a typical uninsulated home

 Reducing the use of heating will obviously reduce your gas and/or electricity bills.
-Most of the methods that insulate homes and otherwise improve the thermal environment within the home cost less than £500 and grants are available.
+Most of the methods that insulate homes and otherwise improve the thermal environment within the home cost less than £500 and grants may be available.

 1. Simple ways to keep warm

 Around 20% of the heat in a house can be lost through single-glazed windows.
-This loss can be reduced by closing the curtains at dusk; ideally the curtains should be lined and overlap at the join.
+This loss can be reduced by closing the curtains at dusk; If the curtains are heavily lined and overlap at the join, they are 75% as effective as double glazing.
 If you fit blinds as well as curtains, this is even more efficient at trapping air and also helps to cut down draughts.

 If you have radiators fitted to external walls it helps to paste reflective metal foil behind each radiator with heavy duty wallpaper adhesive; this slightly reduces the heat lost through the outside wall.
 Special foil can be bought from DIY stores.
 Have alook at this article from the Guardian about putting foil behind your radiators.

 The above suggestions will help to keep your home warmer and therefore may help you to cut down on your demand for heating.
 In that case your carbon dioxide emissions will also be reduced.